Continuity plan Jeugdhulp Friesland

 Summary of the Continuity plan

-Jeugdhulp Fryslân (JHF) is aiming for high quality care with a narrower portfolio (care offering).
+JHF will focus on better care with fewer different types of assistance.
 JHF will stop providing care at the Boerestreek location (formerly Behandelcentrum Woodbrookers) in Kortehemmen by 1 July 2024 at the latest.
-JHF will continue to build small-scale residential facilities in which an alternative offering to Jeugdzorg+ is realised.
+JHF will set up more small residential places for young people.
 An external director will also be appointed.
 This director will ensure that an implementation plan, as a follow-up to the Continuity Plan, is prepared and implemented.

 Implementing the plan will not require additional financial support from local authorities in the short term.
 Additional financial support may be requested in the future.
 In that case, the Frisian local authorities will take separate decision on this.
 For the transitions (including phasing out closed youth care), government funds are still available (SPUK funds).
 By implementing this plan, we working together for continuity, quality and affordability of youth care in Friesland.